 It’s a funny fact of life that some of our deepest relationships can be found not just in a uni hall,, or at work, but on some random beach in Koh Phangan.
 Travel has a delightful way of flinging us into the path of other like-minded souls, forging lifelong friendships from an overnight bus trip to La Paz, or an impromptu bar hop in Lusaka that just so happens to be the Best Night Ever.

 This unsung quality is all the more important when you consider that we’re in the midst of a friendship deficit right now.
 Recent research shows a fifth of adults under the age of 35 have only one or no close friends, and post-Covid loneliness is rife.
 Somehow, modern life with all its baggage – work pressures, family commitments, and of course, a global pandemic – has edged out a major source of joy.

 This dilemma is exactly why Flash Pack has committed to make one million friendships from our group adventures.
 With 80% of people who travel with us already staying friends beyond their trips (reunions are all the rage), we know well the powerful link between travel and friendship.

-What’s more, the connections that travellers find abroad often run deep, meaning people go from strangers to lifelong friends – all from a two-week vacay, or even just a chance encounter.
+What’s more, the connections that travelers find abroad often run deep, meaning people go from strangers to lifelong friends – all from a two-week vacay, or even just a chance encounter.
 Here’s why travel is such a boon when it comes to making the friendships that matter the most.